sametcn99/vitepress-mermaid-renderer/README.md

 Transform your static Mermaid diagrams into interactive, dynamic visualizations in VitePress!
 This powerful plugin brings life to your documentation by enabling interactive features like zooming, panning, and fullscreen viewing.

+Stay up to date with new releases in the [CHANGELOG](https://github.com/sametcn99/vitepress-mermaid-renderer/blob/main/CHANGELOG.md).

 ## ✨ Key Features

 - 🔍 Smooth Zoom In/Out capabilities